Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 If you feel disconnected from your goals, find your why and the intention behind them.

-For example, if you want to leave your current job for a different one, ask yourself what about the new job makes you feel excited.
+For example, if you want to leave your current job for a different one, ask yourself what about the new job excites you.

 Putting intention into everything you do will help you feel more confident about your decisions and, ultimately, yourself.